alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 * Stress and ownership of moving things to production
 * Accumulation of code in lower environments (meaning more bugs).
 * Longer feedback loop.
+* Continuous misalignment due to development cycles in between different teams.

 As you can see, this makes a fake sense of safety, but it does not affect positively the change failure rate.
 Affecting negatively other DORA 4 metrics: